Breathe Deep, Change Your Frequency

 Make It A Daily Ritual

-Find Desiree Pais every morning on Ra Ma TV at 10 AM EST, and practice alongside with Kundalini and immune-boosting breathwork.
+Find Desiree Pais running benshen course, the digital radiance and mind-training workshop that integrates with Kundalini and immune-boosting breathwork.
 Lauren Spencer King is also offering free online breathwork workshops for any health care worker; the meditations focus on grounding, clearing, and balance.

 More Inner Healing Work: